User Security Authentication: A Complete Guide

 The technology behind continuous verification is both elegant and powerful.
 At its core, face authentication works by comparing a live image of a person’s face to the secure biometric template created during their initial registration.
 When the system needs to re-verify the user, it captures a fresh image and analyzes its unique facial features, like the distance between the eyes or the shape of the nose.
 If the new scan matches the stored template, access is maintained.
 This process confirms that the person currently using the account is the same one who originally logged in, providing a seamless and secure check that happens in seconds.

-Keeping Sessions Secure in Real Time
+How to Secure User Sessions in Real Time

 Real-time session security is where this technology truly shines.
 Instead of just checking a user’s identity at login, the system can initiate a re-verification at any point.
 For example, if a user attempts a high-risk action like transferring funds or changing a password, the application can trigger a quick facial scan to confirm their identity.
 A critical part of this process is the liveness check, which ensures the system is interacting with a real, live person and not a photo, video, or mask.
 This added layer of security is essential for preventing spoofing attacks and ensuring that every session remains secure from start to finish.